InSyncWithFoo/pyright-for-pycharm/docs/configurations.md

 ### Configuration file

-Despite being called "file", you can specify a path to a directory containing `pyright-config.json` and/or `pyproject.toml`.
+Despite being called "file", this can be a path to a directory containing `pyright-config.json` and/or `pyproject.toml`.
 This path will be passed to the executable via [the `-p` option][1].